 20. Choose nearly-black for a dramatic entrance

-Using grey at the darkest end of the colour spectrum will give you a contemporary style hallway that suits both period and modern homes.
+Using grey at the darkest end of the color spectrum will give you a contemporary style hallway that suits both period and modern homes.
 How to get it right?
 Avoid a formal look (fitted carpets, gilt mirror frames, smart furniture) and instead embrace upcycled furniture, boho-style rugs and wall-hangings.

 21. Add interest to a grey hallway with patterned flooring